-Tarantino’s films drag you down to their level and make you confront them head on — which is not to say that they are ‘fallen’ but simply to suggest that they like to wrestle with darkness, revel in it, and expose it for what it really is.
+Tarantino’s films drag you down to their level and make you confront them head on—which is not to say that they are ‘fallen’ but simply to suggest that they like to wrestle with darkness, revel in it, and expose it for what it really is.

+By the end of the first 60 minutes, the pace of the film has accelerated rapidly.
 After that, it just flows, even cascades on its own, tumbling about but heading determinedly towards its end with thirsty passion.

+The Hateful Eight demonstrates, with cinematic flourish, the logic of brutality stitched in its every cell.
 Tarantino confronts all the ugly things of life we like to hide behind a veneer of politeness and splashes it on the screen in his nihilistic, macabre fashion.

 The relationship he strives to make with viewers is strikingly unequal; he taunts us, enjoying our mutual repugnance and perverse fascination towards these ugly things; he uses his movie as bait to document our betrayal towards our civilised selves.